 It is said that the beauty of this temple during sunrise seems to be no less than a miracle.
 As per the legends, Queen Kaikeyee who was responsible for exiling Lord Rama had built this temple for Goddess Sita expressing her repentance.

-For many, Ayodhya is considered as a religious place mainly due to the fact that Lord Rama was born here.
-A great number of tourists and devotees flock this destination on a yearly basis to explore the religious fervour which Ayodhya, being a spiritual spot, promises to its devotees.
-From Delhi, Bengaluru, Kolkata and Mumbai it is located at an approximate distance of 688, 1,899, 873, and 1,512 km respectively.
+For many, Ayodhya is considered a religious place mainly due to the fact that Lord Rama was born here.
+A great number of tourists and devotees flock to this destination on a yearly basis to explore the religious fervor which Ayodhya, being a spiritual spot, promises to its devotees.
+From Delhi, Bengaluru, Kolkata, and Mumbai it is located at an approximate distance of 688, 1,899, 873, and 1,512 km respectively.
 Let’s see how you can reach here via the following routes.

 Lucknow airport, also known as the Chaudhary Charan Singh International Airport (LKO) caters to international flight connectivity as well.
 Named after the fifth Prime Minister of India, this airport was earlier known as the Amasi Airport.
 It is interesting to know that the airport has ILS CAT-III-B compliant functionality that enables the flights here to land in relatively bad and foggy weather conditions as well.

 It has got very good connectivity with other major cities of India such as New Delhi, Bengaluru, Chennai, Hyderabad, Kolkata receiving direct flights.
 If you have a plan to travel via air then it will take you around 1 hour, 2-4 hours, 2-4 hours, 4 hours, 2 hours to reach Ayodhya from these respective mentioned destinations.
 It is also to be noted that the timings can differentiate on the route and timing factors of the specific flights.
 And as you deboard at the airport, you can take a cab or some other means of public transportation to reach your destination.